 Skrill: the history of the company

 Currently, Skrill is a part of PaySafe, a larger payments company that also owns and operates Neteller and Paysafecard.
-The latter is the successor to the voucher-based payment system UKash.
 The story of how the company known as Moneybookers, which was launched in 2001, became Skrill today is a remarkable tale of success and could potentially be used as a business case study in the future.

 Founded in London by Daniel Klein and Benjamin Kullmann, Moneybookers was the first company to legally obtain a license to operate an electronic money business during the early years of digitalization.
 The founders quickly identified issues with online gambling companies processing payments and decided to focus on this market as they worked to establish their customer base.